simonmichael/hledger/doc/DEVFAQ.md

 - Just surface parsing, to get what's explicit in the journal; or also apply hledger semantics to fill in the implicit parts ?
 - Parse a simpler subset of journal format, enough for my own journals; or full journal format, required to parse other people's journals ?
 - A pure new implementation; or am I allowed to run hledger (or link with it) ?

+If you can run the hledger command line tool, you could let it do the hard parsing and inferring, and get the data out with something like `hledger print -O json`.

+Or if you're using haskell (or some language that can link with a haskell library), you could link with the hledger or hledger-lib packages and call hledger's routines directly.